pavoltravnik/maxims-of-law/maxims-of-law.md

 Spoliatus debet ante omnia restitui.
 Spoil ought to be restored before anything else.
 2 Co.
 Inst.
 714.

 Spondet peritiam artis.
-He promises to use th skill of his art.
+He promises to use the skill of his art.
 Poth.
 Louage, n.
 425; Jones, Bailm.
 22, 53, 62, 97, 120; Domat, liv.
 1, t.
 4, s.
 8, n.
-1; 1 Story Bailm.
-431; 1 Bell's Com.
+1; 1 Story Bailm. §431; 1 Bell's Com.
 459, 5th ed.; 1 Bouv.
 Inst. n.
 1004.

 Stabit praesumptio donec probetur in contrarium.
 A presumption will stand good until the contrary is proved.
 Hob.
 297.

 Statuta pro publico commodo late interpretantur.
 Statutes made for the public good ought to be liberally construed.
 Jenk.
 Cent.
 21.

 Statutum affirmativum non derogat communi legi.
-An affirmative stature does not take from the common law.
+An affirmative statute does not take from the common law.
 Jenk.
 Cent.
 24.

 Statutum generaliter est intelligendum quaudo verva statuti sunt specialia, ratio autem generalis.
 When the words of a statute are special, but the reason of it general, it is to be understood generally.
 10 Co.
 101.